 Search for a translator or interpreter on the New Zealand Society of Translators and Interpreters website.

-Documents required for citizenship applications that aren’t in English must be translated.
-The Department of Internal Affairs website has a list of approved translation services.
+Documents needed for citizenship applications that are not in English must be translated.
+The Department of Internal Affairs (DIA) Translation service can do this for you.